 SCERA's Strategic Plan covers a five year period from 2018 through 2022, and in line with its strategic goals SCERA adopted an annual Business Plan.
-SCERA updated its Business Plan format to highlight the routine actions that staff performs each year and indicate how these actions keep SCERA in line with its strategic goals.
-If there are projects above and beyond those routine actions, they will also be highlighted in the Business Plan.
-By reformatting the Business Plan to recognize the daily work that keeps SCERA's operations running, in addition to highlighting special projects, SCERA is providing a more comprehensive view of the strategic work that staff is performing annually.
+SCERA's Business Plan highlights the routine actions that staff performs each year and indicates how these actions keep SCERA in line with its strategic goals.
+Projects above and beyond routine actions, like the annual investment plan, are highlighted in the Business Plan.
+It is important to recognize the daily work that keeps SCERA's operations running, in addition to highlighting special projects.
+By doing so, SCERA is providing a more comprehensive view of the strategic work that staff is performing annually.